 Thus, the court will not function as an overseer of whistleblower audits.
 The court’s review is limited to reviewing the amount of the reward.

 If the applicant’s assertion that assigned this audit, IRS Agent Diana Beers, performed an inadequate audit, the courts will not consider the adequacy of the agent’s work.
 The IRS agent is basically free to perform an inadequate audit for whistleblower claims.
-As long as they do some audit and documents its inadequate audit, that is all the court will require.
+As long as they do some audit and document its inadequate audit, that is all the court will require.

 If the court is not going to oversee the audits conducted by the IRS Whistleblower Office, one is left wondering what check there is to ensure that these audits are being handled appropriately.
 The court’s review of the dollar amount of rewards is not enough.